isomerpages/nlb-biblioasia/_oct-2007/A Historical Review of the Prewar Chinese Curriculum and Textbooks Used in Singapore.md

 here.
-They had to ensure that the curriculum taught were not just propagation of tradition values but included practical skills and modern values, which would equip the students adequately to face the challenges of the “modern world”.</p>
+They had to ensure that the curriculum taught were not just propagation of tradition values but included practical skills and modern values, which would equip the students adequately to face the challenges of the “modern world”.

-<p>Currently in Singapore, besides private individuals, several institutions
-are known to have collections of these textbooks used before 1941.
-These institutions include: the National University of Singapore Chinese Library, Singapore History Museum, Chinese Heritage Centre, Singapore Federation of Chinese Clans Associations and the Lee Kong Chian Reference Library of the National Library, Singapore.</p>
+Currently in Singapore, besides private individuals, several institutions are known to have collections of these textbooks used before 1941.
+These institutions include: the National University of Singapore Chinese Library, Singapore History Museum, Chinese Heritage Centre, Singapore Federation of Chinese Clans Associations and the Lee Kong Chian Reference Library of the National Library, Singapore.

-<p>Due to the antiquarian nature of these books, they are generally not available
-to the public.
+Due to the antiquarian nature of these books, they are generally not available to the public.
 Nevertheless, these institutions have opened their collection to the public in other ways.
 For example, in 2003, when the Chinese Heritage Centre received a donation of Chinese-school textbooks, periodicals, school